maiali13/maiali13.github.io/_posts/2020-03-05-Is-Air-Travel-Safer.md

 </p>

 Further exploration of this dataset reveals that we can break down the summaries of crash incidents to see what is causing them.
-Of all crashes throughout history, weather and visibility were the leading cause of aircraft crashes, followed by mechanical failure.
-Fire in the cabin led to 18% of crashes, while violence including hijacking or shooting down of aircraft resulted in less than 2% of all crashes.
+Of all incidents throughout history, weather and visibility were the leading cause of aircraft crashes, followed by mechanical failure.
+Fire in the cabin led to 18% of crashes, while violence including hijacking or the shooting down of the aircraft resulted in less than 2% of all crashes.
 Pure pilot error resulted in 5%.
 However, it is worth noting that studies in aviation have led to the realization that a large percentage of crashes, while not directly caused by human error factors, were escalated from mitigatable issues into crashes by human error.<sup name="a2">[2](#f2)</sup>

 <img align="right" width="500" height="310" src="/img/plane/EA401.jpg" />